Food and Nutrition – Major #5682

 Women's Nutrition

 Women have unique nutrition needs, particularly in relation to certain life stages such as adolescence, pregnancy, breastfeeding, and menopause.
-In addition to life cycle nutrition, students will explore the relationship between food and the development of heart disease, obesity, breast cancer, eating disorders and osteoporosis in women.
+In addition to life cycle nutrition, students will explore the relationship between food and the development of heart disease, obesity, breast cancer, eating disorders, osteoporosis and other nutrition related conditions in women.
 Research articles are used as the primary materials to study current trends.
-(A, CSU)
+(A, CSU, UC)

 FSM 25